dnaforge/dnaforge/docs/user-guide/README.md

 The first step of using the DNAforge tool is to select and load a 3D-model in the OBJ-format.
 It is then used as a basis for one of the available design methods, each of which produces a routing model, a cylinder model, and a nucleotide model.
 OBJ-files can be opened by clicking the open-button in the File-tab or by simply dragging and dropping a file into the 3D viewport.
 DNAforge also includes some built-in 3D models, which can be opened by clicking the Example-button.

 ### Routing Model
 The routing model represents the path one or more strands take around the wireframe mesh.
 The routing model defines how the edges of the wireframe model should connect to each other, i.e., it determines the connections of the individual cylinders of the cylinder model.
 Each design method has its own routing model.
-The routing model is automatically generated when necessary, but it can also be explicitly created by clicking the "Generate"-button in the desired design method tab.
+The routing model is automatically generated when necessary, but it can also be explicitly created by clicking the "Generate Design"-button in the desired design method tab.

 ### Cylinder Model
 The cylinder model is a simple abstraction for double helices that allows DNAforge to calculate the exact number of nucleotides corresponding to an edge and fit them in a way that prevents overlaps.
 Each cylinder has a certain length and radius and four connection points corresponding to the two 5-primes and two 3-primes of a double helix.
 A cylinder model is created automatically when necessary if one does not already exist, but it can also be created by clicking the "Generate Cylinders"-button in the desired design method tab.
 If the scale-parameter is changed, the cylinder model must also be recreated to reflect the change.